Conflicts of Interest in Municipal Bond Advising and Underwriting

 Abstract

-A regulation following from Dodd-Frank prohibits municipal financial advisors from simultaneously acting as municipal bond underwriters.
-Using a difference-in-differences approach, I test whether this reduction in advisor privileges affects financial advice and bond outcomes.
-Bonds with potential dual advisor-underwriters see financing costs fall by 11.4 basis points (5.3% of average yield) after the advisor is no longer allowed to underwrite.
-The decline is concentrated in opaque school district bonds and new money issues.
-Non-advisors compete for underwriting business more aggressively since they are less likely to face adverse selection after previously conflicted advisors encourage creditworthy borrowers to obtain credit ratings.
+When can financial advisor conflicts of interest generate worse outcomes for clients?
+A regulation following from Dodd-Frank prohibits municipal advisors from simultaneously acting as bond underwriters.
+Using a difference-in-differences approach and 20,051 bond auctions, I test whether this reduction in advisor privileges affects financial advice and borrower outcomes.
+Bonds with potential dual advisor-underwriters see financing costs fall by 11.4 basis points after the advisor is no longer allowed to underwrite.
+The decline follows from increases in standardization, third party certification, and auction participation---consistent with limiting the adverse selection that arises due to advisors withholding information from the market.

 Keywords: Adverse Selection, Financial Regulation, Public Finance, Conflicts of Interest